Code-Institute-Submissions/ZestyTails/README.md

 ### Design Choices

 * **Fonts chosen**: Lato and Open Sans because they are easy to read and have a friendly, _summery_ appearance - as described by [its authors](https://blog.prototypr.io/top-10-ui-fonts-for-web-mobile-a8488e561ce3), which go hand in hand with the _summery_ vibe of cocktails.
-* **Colours chosen**: translucent grey, blue, bronze.
+* **Colours chosen**: translucent grey, blue, bronze/orange.
 Blue and bronze are some of the most predominant colours in cocktail drinks and photos.
 Gray was chosen as a background colour for the pages where there is a heavy use of bright colours, to create a good contrast and not overwhelm the visitor of the website.
   * Certain websites [based on the psychology of colour and conversions](https://neilpatel.com/blog/psychology-of-color-and-conversions/) mention:
     * Blue: _“The colour blue is a colour of trust, peace, order, and loyalty.”_
     * Bronze /Orange: _“orange helps to “stimulate physical activity, competition, and confidence.
 Amazon.com uses orange in their “limited time offer” banner.
 The colour suggests urgency, which makes the message more noticeable and actionable”._